tutoslive/batch1_content/demo.md

 - Download slack desktop and mobile app [here](https://slack.com/downloads)

 #### HTML program
 I wanted to show a small demo of a HTML program.
-In fact, it is a javascript program and I call it as 'Catch the rabbit' and it will be fun.
+In fact, it is a small javascript program and I call it as 'Chase the rabbit' and it will be fun.
 I will also explain how it is done.

 Please do not forget to register for the demo at [Fill this form to get the demo link](https://goo.gl/forms/qrDFFKTaGQadzorj1) (Ignore if you have already filled it)